TheThingsArchive/gateway-connector-bridge/README.md

   gateway-connector-bridge [flags]

 Flags:
-      --account-server string    Use an account server for exchanging access keys (default "https://account.thethingsnetwork.org")
+      --account-server string    Use an account server for exchanging access keys and fetching gateway information (default "https://account.thethingsnetwork.org")
       --amqp stringSlice         AMQP Broker to connect to (user:pass@host:port; disable with "disable") --debug                    Print debug logs
       --http-debug-addr string   The address of the HTTP debug server to start --id string                ID of this bridge
-      --log-file string          Location of the log file --mqtt stringSlice         MQTT Broker to connect to (user:pass@host:port; disable with "disable") (default [guest:guest@localhost:1883])
+      --info-expire duration     Gateway Information expiration time (default 6h0m0s) --inject-region string     Inject a region field into status message that don't have one --log-file string          Location of the log file --mqtt stringSlice         MQTT Broker to connect to (user:pass@host:port; disable with "disable") (default [guest:guest@localhost:1883])
       --redis                    Use Redis auth backend (default true)